NoJuanNobody/police-stops-data-clean/README.md

 - Comparison with other cities
 - Machine learning models for predicting stop outcomes
 - Real-time dashboard for ongoing monitoring
+- Integration of additional demographic datasets
+- Longitudinal analysis of policing trends

 ---